-If you are traveling as a couple or a group of two or more people, I feel Airbnb is a more economic and convenient option.
+If you are traveling as a couple or a group of two or more people, I feel Airbnb is a more economical and convenient option.
 For small groups, you can go for private rooms in apartments while for big groups, renting the full apartment is not a bad option.
 In past couple of years, I’ve stayed in Airbnb accommodations almost all the times, and my experience has been amazing.

 - Hostels.com and Hostelworld are a couple of good websites to find hostels, always read the reviews before booking hostels.

 - If you think why people are not accepting your requests on Couchsurfing, this may be because you don’t have any reviews on your profile, a good way to get reviews is to host people, it could be a good way of knowing people as well.

 - Airbnb gives you a 350 SEK discount on your first booking if you used a referral from someone to sign up, ask any of your friends for a referral.
 If you want it to be quick I can give you referral too, Use this link to sign up on Airbnb and get the 350 SEK bonus.

 - When renting on Airbnb, you can always ask your host to decrease the price a bit while sending the request, in some of the cases, the hosts oblige and give a 10-20% discount.

 - If you are planning to travel in Sweden, it would be a good idea to become a member of Swedish Tourist Association (STF) as it gives free or discounted access to STF mountain stations, so it’s a good option for all the hiking and camping enthusiasts.